Often I get asked:

 One area that we have used this is as part of the qunit test framework for kdb, we log how much memory and time a test takes to run.
 The framework also allows specifying the maximum time/memory that a unit test should take.

-Another interesting idea to try is automatically breaking functions into statements and timing each part, or creating a tool that profiles each line. qStudio provides a basic version of this:
+Another interesting idea to try is automatically breaking functions into statements and timing each part, or creating a tool that profiles each line.
+QStudio provides a basic version of this:

 vbasic kdb language profiler